Florrena/Web-Programming-Project/README.md

 List and describe any forms that have been created as part of your project.
 Include details about the purpose of each form and any validation logic.

-- Form 1: (Viktor): Form Name: Payment form
+- [✓] Form 1: (Viktor): Form Name: Payment form
-- Form 2: (Ania): Form Name: Login/sign in form
+- [✓] Form 2: (Ania): Form Name: Login/sign in form
-- Form 3: (Ania): Form Name: Putting cat for adoption form
+- [✓] Form 3: (Ania): Form Name: Adopt-out form
-- Form 3: (Walid): Form Name: Cat adoption form
+- [✓] Form 4: (Walid): Form Name: Adopt form
-- Form 3: (Janika): Form Name: Contact form
+- [✓] Form 5: (Janika): Form Name: Contact form

+### form 1
+The customers are able to make a purchase.
+### form 2
+The customers are able to sign up and use the other forms in the website
+### form 3
+The customer is able to put his cat for adoption for various reasons.
+### form 4
+The customer is able to adopt a cat
+### form 5
+the customer is able to ask quesions or give suggestions/opinions to the Silicate Company.

 ---

 ## Created Tables

-List any tables that you have created in the project work (probably update later)
+List any tables that you have created in the project work

-- Table 1 (Created By): Table Name | Link to the related code file (github) | Link to the table (shell.hamk.fi).
-- Table 2 (Created By): Table Name | Link to the related code file (github) | Link to the table (shell.hamk.fi).
-- Table 3 (Created By): Table Name | Link to the related code file (github) | Link to the table (shell.hamk.fi).
+- Table 1 (Ania): Available cats -> https://github.com/Florrena/Web-Programming-Project/blob/main/available_cats.php
+- Table 2 (Viktor): Cart

 ---